-Public Safety Canada has asked the Council of Canadian Academies (CCA) to undertake an expert panel assessment examining the present and future role of police services in First Nation communities located on reserves, self-governing First Nations, and Inuit communities.
+Public Safety Canada has asked the Council of Canadian Academies (CCA) to undertake an expert panel assessment examining the present and future role of police services on reserves, in self-governing First Nations, and in Inuit communities.

 - Building on the research study Policing Canada in the 21st Century: New Policing for New Challenges, what could be drawn from the current evidence and knowledge about the present and future role of police services in Indigenous communities in Canada?

 - What are some promising and leading practices in policing that could be applied in Indigenous communities?

 It is anticipated the final report will be released in 2018.